-There are 2 little known facts when one researches Tommy Douglas:
+There are two little known facts when one researches Tommy Douglas:

 The first is that the sculptor, Lea Vivot, was a Czechoslovakian immigrant to Canada, who became ill after her arrival here.
 After her hospitalization ended, she inquired about her bill and was told there was no charge.
 This began her research into the Canadian Health Care system, and that research led her to Tommy Douglas.
 Ms Vivot donated the sculpture to our city as a tribute of appreciation to Mr. Douglas.